Teaching Ambassador Fellowship

 Affiliations: Association for Supervision and Curriculum Development

 Education: Grode received a Bachelor of Arts in Education from Boston College's Lynch School of Education.
 While teaching, she went on to earn a Master of Arts in Arts and Humanities from Columbia University's Teachers College.
-At present, she is completing a Master of Arts in Urban Educational Leadership at New Jersey City University.
+More recently, she completed a Master of Arts in Urban Educational Leadership at New Jersey City University.

 Areas of Interest/Expertise: